noncomputable/AgentMaps/devdocs/DEVDOCS.md

 ```
 `Agentmap.buildingify` accepts more arguments specifying the dimension and appearance of the units and streets it will build.
 For more on that, see the section on [Feature Styling](#feature-styling).

-*Note*: `Agentmap.buildingify` does a lot of work checking for and removing overlapping units, and so the bigger your neighborhood, the noticeably longer it will take.
+`Agentmap.buildingify` does a lot of work checking for and removing overlapping units, and so the bigger your neighborhood, the noticeably longer it will take.
+To compensate for this and help make your simulation more responsive, `Agentmap.buildingify`'s last parameter, after the styling options, accepts a `units_data` object: a GeoJSON FeatureGroup of units.
+If one is passed as an argument, instead of generating the units from scratch, `Agentmap.buildingify` will more quickly just use the blueprints in `units_data`.

+How do you get a `units_data` object?
+Agentmaps have an [Agentmap.downloadUnits](./Agentmap.html#downloadUnits) method which, when called, will generate a *js* file containing a single variable named `units_data` defined as the vale of `Agentmap.units.toGeoJSON()`.

 ## <a name="navigating-streets"></a>Navigating Streets

 Given a neighborhood's streets in GeoJSON, AgentMaps extracts a street network and converts it to a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) with the help of the [ngraph.graph](https://github.com/anvaka/ngraph.graph) library.
 Then, it uses [ngraph.path](https://github.com/anvaka/ngraph.path) to find an (approximately) shortest path.
 The graph itself is made out of the start point, end point, and intersections of each street.